shuhanxu93/project_mtls/README.md

 ### 20180307

 Yesterday was a stressful day for me.
 I was puzzling ove the simplest and most logical way to train and cross-validate my predictor.
+Hence, I consulted the TAs at the earliest time possible today.
+Marco and David are extremely helpful with my queries (John was busy with other students) and the following points were what I understand:

+1. GroupKfold

+2. I do not necessarily need Q3 for cross validation

+Here is what I have done today:

 ### 20180306